 If you are reading these pages you are probably looking at Electric Guitar Kits as a start to a new project and a type of journey or adventure.
 If all you wanted was to save money you are probably better of getting a No-name guitar for around 100$, or a good second hand guitar.

 My approach is that If you are buying a guitar kit, you actually want to put some time in and make it your own creation but you are not ready (technically or mentally) to build a guitar from scratch.

-Assuming you are not looking for a high-end kit that may cost upwards of 400$, these guitars kits are probably not of the highest quality and will need more than just assembly, but that’s what we are here for.
-I also take into account that most of the parts in these kits can be upgraded so if your kit cost under 100$ and you love the way it looks and plays but the sound is not quite there, you can spring for better pickups which will make a huge difference.
+Assuming you are not looking for a high-end kit that may cost upwards of 500$, these guitars kits are probably not of the highest quality and may need more than just assembly, but that’s what we are here for.
+I also take into account that most of the parts in these kits can be upgraded so if your kit cost under 150$ and you love the way it looks and plays but the sound is not quite there, you can spring for better pickups which will make a huge difference.

-The body in most kits is unfinished and will really is really where you can get creative and make a very unique guitar.
+The body in some kits is unfinished and is really where you can get creative and make a very unique guitar.
 The neck on the other hand may need some more love and care if you want a guitar with good playability.
 See also ‘Buy a cheap guitar neck and make it Amazing’